bowen-wu/situationalDialogue/src/assets/script/new-conception.md

 ## 57 - 58 An unusual day

 - It's eight o'clock.
 The children go to school by car every day, but today, thet are going to school on foot.

-It's ten o'click, Mrs. Sawyer usually stays at home in the morning, but this morning, she is going to the shops.
-It's four o'click.
+* It's ten o'click, Mrs. Sawyer usually stays at home in the morning, but this morning, she is going to the shops.

+- It's four o'click.
 In the afternoon, Mrs Sawyer usually drinks tea in the living room.
 But this afternoon, she is drinking tea in the garden.

-It's six o'clock.
+* It's six o'clock.
 In the evening, the children usually do their homework, but this evenging , they are not do their homework.
 At the moment, they are playing in the garden.

-It's nine o'clock.
+- It's nine o'clock.
 Mr. Sawyer usually reads his newspaper at night.
 But he's not reading his newspaper tonight.
 At the moment, he's reading an interesting book.

+## 59 - 60 Is that all

+- I want some enevlopes, please.

+* Do you want the large size or the small size?

+- The large size, please.
+Do you want have any writing paper?

+* Yes, we do.
+I don't have any small pads.
+I only have large one.
+Do you want a pad?

+- Yes, please.
+And I want some glue.
+And I want a large box of chalk, too.

+* I only have small boxes.
+Do you want one?

+- No, thank you.

+* Is that all?

+- That's all, thank you.

+* What else do you want?

+- I want my change.